Every summer, Cosmos flowers catch everybody’s attention mainly because of their astonishing colors, strong fragrance, and long stems.

 Cosmos flowers are native to Mexico and South America, hence, why they prefer drier and warmer climate conditions.

-This plant will thrive best in slightly acidic or neutral soil.
+This summer flower will thrive best in slightly acidic or neutral soil.
 Sometimes, depending on the climate, cosmos flowers will thrive in poor soil as well.

-On the other hand, if the soil is too rich in organic elements, the plants will flop over as they will grow taller.
+On the other hand, if the soil is too rich in organic elements, it will encourage foliage at the expense of blooms.
 If this is the case, then stack the plants in order to avoid them falling over.

 Once the plants have established themselves correctly, they do not need to be watered at all.
 In fact, if it’s the rainy season, then make sure the plants are protected against the rain; otherwise, they could suffer from too much water.